The software industry can't keep going if programmers don't get paid

 - If you are looking for good documentation and support forums to assist you, there is plenty available for free ("open source") software.

-- If you need someone you can reach on the phone anytime to assist you, the companies behind most distributions provide commercial support: see the Ubuntu Commercial Support or Red Hat Enterprise Linux pages for example.
+- If you need someone you can reach on the phone anytime to assist you, the companies behind most distributions provide commercial support: see Debian consultants, Ubuntu Commercial Support, or Red Hat Enterprise Linux for example.

 - ^ a b What we call "Free Software" here is also often called "Open Source Software".
 In practice the requirements are identical, although because the term "open" doesn't call to mind freedom, it misses the point.
 Read our FAQ entry: Are "Open Source" and "Free Software" the same thing?.